Stevie Wonder: Early life

 Wonder was born Stevland Hardaway Judkins on May 13, 1950, in Saginaw, Michigan, the third of five children born to Lula Mae Hardaway, and the second of Hardaway's two children with Calvin Judkins.
 Wonder was born six weeks premature, a condition that, along with the oxygen-rich atmosphere in the hospital incubator, resulted in retinopathy of prematurity, a disease that aborts eye growth and often causes the retinas to detach, which left him blind.

 When Wonder was four, his mother divorced his father and moved with her three children to Detroit.
 Wonder attended Whitestone Baptist Church, where he sang in the choir and became a soloist at age eight.
 His mother later rekindled her relationship with her first child's father (whose surname was also coincidentally Hardaway), changed her name back to Lula Hardaway, and had two more children.

 Wonder began playing instruments at an early age, including piano, harmonica, and drums.
 He formed a singing partnership with a friend; calling themselves Stevie and John, they played on street corners and occasionally at parties and dances.
 When Stevie was signed by Motown in 1961, his surname was legally changed to Morris, which (according to Lula Mae Hardaway's authorized biography) was an old family name.
-Berry Gordy was responsible for creating the stage name of "Little Stevie Wonder".

 Wonder attended Fitzgerald Elementary School in Detroit.
 After his first album was released, The Jazz Soul of Little Stevie (1962), he enrolled in Michigan School for the Blind in Lansing, Michigan.